Agnodice

-According to Hyginus, Agnodice studied medicine under Herophilus, and worked as a physician in her home city of Athens disguised as a man, because women at the time were forbidden from practising medicine.
-As her popularity with female patients grew, rival physicians accused her of seducing the women of Athens.
-She was tried, and revealed her sex to the jury by lifting her tunic (a gesture known in ancient Greek as anasyrma).
-Accused of illegally practising medicine as a woman, she was defended by the women of Athens who praised her for her effective treatments.
-She was acquitted, and the law against female physicians in Athens was revoked.
+According to Hyginus, Agnodice studied medicine under the famous physician Herophilus.
+Because Athenian laws prohibited women from practicing medicine, Agnodice disguised herself as a man to work as a physician.
+As her popularity grew among female patients, rival male physicians accused her of seducing her clients.
+During her trial, she revealed her identity by lifting her tunic in a gesture known as anasyrma, proving she was a woman.
+Although accused of illegally practicing medicine, Agnodice was defended by the women of Athens, who praised her skill and dedication.
+She was ultimately acquitted, and the law prohibiting female physicians was revoked.

 Life story

+The story of Agnodice is known from a single ancient source, the Fabulae, a Latin handbook of mythology attributed to the Roman author Gaius Julius Hyginus.
+It is told by Hyginus in a list of stories about inventions, following descriptions of the medical innovations of Chiron, Apollo, and Asclepius.
+Agnodice's story is the longest in the section.
+It is one of only two featuring a female inventor – the other being the goddess Demeter, credited by Hyginus with the discovery of grain – and one of the few about a mortal rather than a god or child of a god.

 According to Hyginus, Agnodice lived in ancient Athens, where at the time women were forbidden from studying medicine.
 In order to learn medicine, she disguised herself as a man, cutting her hair short, and studied under Herophilus in Alexandria.
-Having trained as a physician, Agnodice tried to assist women in labour, who were ashamed of, or blatantly refused to consult male practitioners.
-In one case, Agnodice therefore revealed her sex and was permitted to treat the woman.
-Other doctors, growing jealous of Agnodice's success, accused her of seducing her patients.
+Having trained as a physician, Agnodice tried to assist women in labour, who would not consult with male practitioners out of shame.
+In one case, Agnodice was attempting to help a woman however, this woman believed her to be a man and refused treatment.
+Agnodice revealed her sex to the woman who then allowed Agnodice to treat her.
+Other doctors, growing jealous of Agnodice's success, accused her of seducing her patients and accused her patients of faking illness.
 On trial before the Areopagus, Agnodice lifted her clothes, revealing that she was a woman.
 She was charged with breaking the law which forbade women from practising medicine, but was defended by the wives of important Athenians whom she had treated.
-In response to this, the law was changed to allow women to practise medicine.
+In response to this, the law was changed to allow women to practice medicine.